pabloelt/pabloelt.github.io/content/project/project4/index.md

 <text style='color: #BBDEFC; font-weight: normal;'>At what time unit would you like to see that information?</text>

-* Values of all the mentioned metrics according to the selected dates.
+* For the values of all the mentioned metrics, we want to select specific dates for data consultation.
-* For the evolution of the occupancy rate over the last 6 months, only the available data for that period is used no matter the selected dates in the filter.
+* For the evolution of the occupancy rate over the last 6 months, we only want to visualize the available data for that period independently of the selected dates in the filter.

 ### 3.2 Data sources